tylunel/pvpumpingsystem/paper/paper.md

 Pvpumpingsystem was conceived in order to tackle this issue.
 It is an open source package providing various tools aimed at facilitating the modeling and the sizing of photovoltaic powered water pumping systems.
-Even though the package is originally targeted at researchers and engineers, two practical examples are provided in order to help anyone to use pvpumpingsystem.
+Even though the package is originally targeted at researchers and engineers, three practical examples are provided in order to help anyone to use pvpumpingsystem.

 Python is the programming language used in the software, and the code is structured within an object-oriented approach.
 Continuous integration services allow checking for lint in the code